 Prevalence of hazardous drinking in Ireland

 A standard drink is a measure of alcohol.
 In Ireland, one standard drink contains 10 grams of pure alcohol.
 Heavy episodic drinking is defined as the proportion of adult drinkers (aged 15 and older) who have had at least 60 grams or more (6+ standard drinks) of pure alcohol on at least one occasion in the past 30 days.
 This is also referred to as binge or excessive drinking.
-The Drinkaware Index (2019) revealed complacent and complicit over-consumption of alcohol among Irish adults with 74% believing that drinking to excess is ‘just a part of Irish culture’.
+Alcohol is disproportionately consumed by a minority of people who drink heavily making up 4%-14% of the population, depending on the country, but they consume between one third and a half of all alcohol consumed, according to analysis of six OECD countries.
+Across OECD countries, on average 30% of adults engage in binge drinking at least once a month.
+The Drinkaware Index (2019) revealed complacent and complicit over-consumption of alcohol among Irish adults with 74% believing that drinking to excess is “just a part of Irish culture”.

 Gender and binge drinking comparisons

 Men are more likely than women to binge drink and on a more regular basis, with 55.7% of men in Ireland (aged 15+years) reporting heavy episodic drinking in the last 30 days vs 20.2% of women (Healthy Ireland 2018).
 In addition, these figures are higher than EU averages of 47.4% for men and 14.4% for women.

 Other notable Irish research found hazardous alcohol consumption reported by 51.1% of the population, 31.5% of women and 69.8% of men (total sample n=1075).